5 marketing contract templates for agencies & freelancers

 Why marketing contracts are important

 Having a detailed services agreement signed by all parties before starting work is strongly advised for agencies and freelancers.
-This contract captures specifics like project scope, deliverables, timelines, fees, confidentiality, approval protocols, and more to set clear expectations upfront.
+Agency and freelance contract templates capture specifics like project scope, deliverables, timelines, fees, confidentiality, approval protocols, and more to set clear expectations upfront.

 Well-structured contracts prevent a whole host of issues down the line that can seriously hamper campaign success and even spark legal disputes.
 Clearly outlining mutual accountability and responsibilities in writing fosters transparency from day one.